 Boxes vary in price depending on where you buy them and the quantity you order them in.
 At websites like Paper Mart or Uline, you can buy corrugated shipping boxes in bulk for about $0.50 to $2.00 each (though you can easily spend an extra 25–50% on shipping.)

 Padded envelopes can serve in a box’s stead if your item is small, lightweight, and not particularly susceptible to damage.
 They’re available on Uline and similar sites.

-These envelopes can save you a lot of money, as you can buy them in bulk for less than $0.20 each before shipping.
+These envelopes can save you a lot of money, as you can buy them in bulk for about $0.20–$0.50 each before shipping.
 Just be aware that they provide less protection than boxes.
 If the item's condition is very important (for example, if it's a first-edition book, a collectible, etc.), then use a box instead.